oddlunde/k-r-docs/development-general-setup-mac.md

 :rotating_light: Note that the new Macbook M1/M2 chipset could interfere with the setup.

+If there is more, please update this document so its even easier for the next developer in line :)

 ## Installtion guide
 This guide will run the commands under and install the following programs and tools to help you get ready for development.
 Except for auth (ssh and aws).